B.C. SPCA $1.4M richer after court upholds will of deceased Vancouver woman | CBC News

 Written on a piece of yellow notepad paper, the note was found in a lockbox in Murray's home alongside her will.

-In her 62 page decision, Madam Justice Heather MacNaughton listed the many problems with the note, including that it was without a date and title, and was unsigned and unwitnessed.
+In her 62-page decision, Justice Heather MacNaughton listed the many problems with the note, including that it was without a date and title and was unsigned and unwitnessed.

 Although there was no evidence disputing that the note was primarily in Murray's handwriting, MacNaughton also found that it "appears to have markings on it made by different people as they are in different ink."